- Individual Counseling

 - Mindfulness Based Stress Reduction Program

-Counselors use a brief counseling approach with the following characteristics and goals:
+Counselors use different counseling approaches with the following characteristics and goals:

-- Counseling is solution-focused and referrals to off and on campus counseling will be provided as needed.
+- Counseling is solution and relationally focused and referrals to off and on campus counseling will be provided as needed.

-- Sessions focus on specific issues that affect academic functioning.
+- Sessions focus on specific issues that affect academic, personal and social functioning.

 - Individual counseling is an active process, with both the student and counselor participating.